Hog-tied: Manslaughter verdicts over Sandringham home invasion death

 Two men accused of beating a man and leaving him hog-tied to fatally asphyxiate in his Sandringham home have been found guilty of manslaughter.

-The verdicts were handed down today for Don Ekeroma, 35, and Benny Fatu, 29, and both were remanded in custody for sentencing.
+Don Ekeroma, 35, and Benny Fatu, 29, were both cleared of murder by a jury today in the Auckland High Court and have remanded in custody for sentencing on May 1.

 READ MORE: